AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

  #.
 If the initial pH is less than 4.5 no titration is necessary and equation :eq:`eq_Gran_pH_lt4` can be used to calculate the ANC.
  #.
 Record the initial pH (prior to adding any titrant) and initial sample volume.
  #.
 Analyze the sample using :ref:`Gran plot analysis <heading_Gran_Plot>`.
 Add 0.05 N HCl (the titrant) using a digital pipette in increments of 0.100 mL.
  #.
-Save the Gran data to S:\Courses\4530\Group #\Lab 2 – Acid\group#_gran by selecting |ProCoDA_save_gran|.
-The data will be saved in a file (tab delimited format) that can be opened by any spreadsheet program.
+Save the Gran data to ``S:\Courses\4530\Group #\ANC\Gran`` by selecting |ProCoDA_save_gran|.
+The data will be saved in a tab delimited format.
 You will use this data to plot a titration curve and to verify that the Gran technique accurately measures the ANC of a sample.
  #.
 Record the ANC and the equivalent volume.

  If the error is greater than 2\% then check your pipette technique using a balance and then repeat the titration.